Outsunny 39" Aluminum Vented Cold Frame Mini Greenhouse Kit

 The multilevel construction of these greenhouses allows you to diversify your plants and keep them organized.

-This greenhouse is ideal if you want to green up your patio, deck, pr balcony with annuals, as it takes little space and provides a splendid display.
+This particular greenhouse is ideal if you want to green up your patio, deck, pr balcony with annuals, as it takes little space and provides a splendid display.

 Although advertised as rust-proof, the frame rusted quickly so I had to take it outside where I saw another problem — even a light breeze would knock it down.